DiogenesPolanco/cachegit/README.md

 ## Free Version, No Acknowledgement (You have not starred [CacheGit](http://cachegit.com))

-1. The master branch of a file is accessable over https on `public.cachegit.com` and `free.cachegit.com`
+1. The master branch of a file less that 100K is accessable over https on `public.cachegit.com` and `free.cachegit.com`

 2. Composes the URI `cachegit.com/:account/master/blob/master/<path>`.